 It’s an informal, come-as-you-are gathering that happens “along about sundown” or around 7 pm on most summer Saturday evenings.
 Thousands of people come and bring their lawn chairs or blankets to set up and listen while enjoying concessions from The Hop Ice Cream Cafe or any of the many restaurants and cafes that surround Pack Square.
 This is truly one of the best free events in Asheville.

-6. Stock Your Larder at the Ceramic Arts Festival
+6. Ceramic Arts Festival

 As you can see, Pack Square has become a focal point for the arts, and on one weekend in October, Pack Square shines a light on the many types of ceramics that are handmade right here in North Carolina.
 The Ceramic Arts Festival is a wonderful place to shop for handcrafted vases, mugs, art pieces, and so much more, but it’s also a great place to get inspired to do some ceramics work of your own.